Copying tasks from ChatWork to Backlog

 Hello, this is Goto from the Web System Development Department

-Our company uses ChatWork, and although tasks are assigned on ChatWork,
+Our company uses ChatWork, but even though tasks are assigned via ChatWork,

-if there are too many of them, they can get lost, or it can be difficult to understand priorities and deadlines.
+if there are many tasks, they can get lost in the stream, and it can be difficult to understand priorities and deadlines.

 On the other hand, Backlog allows you to manage tasks using a Gantt chart, making it easy to understand deadlines and importance